 But it won’t be if you come and talk to us.

-Our advisors are specially trained to give money advice and debt help in Scotland, and will help guide you out of debt crisis.
+Our advisors are specially trained to give money advice and debt help to people in Scotland, and will help guide you out of financial crisis.
 They believe all debt problems have a solution – it’s just a matter of finding the right one to fit your current circumstances.

 For example, you may have got to this point because: